top of page

 Key Aspects of Regulation in the EU

-Following Brexit, the UK has adopted the EU Cosmetics Regulation framework into its legislation, with some adaptations to reflect that it is no longer an EU member state.
+Following Brexit, the UK has adopted the EU Cosmetics Products Regulation framework into its legislation, with some adaptations to reflect that it is no longer an EU member state.
 Regulation in the UK is administered by the Medicines and Healthcare products Regulation Office (MHRA) and remains largely parallel to that in the EU.

 Implications for Manufacturers and Consumers